darobertson/CommodityCorrelation/README.md

   * skewness
   * kurtosis

-* pulls front month commodity futures prices and creates a correlation plot
+* pulls front month commodity futures prices and creates a correlation plot written in R

 To Run From terminal: